 Deloitte LLP ("Deloitte" or "we" or "us") is pleased to serve as your auditors for the year ending December 31, 2014.
-Ms. Nicole Torgrimson and Ms. Harman Gill will be responsible for the services that we perform for Calgary Parking Authority (the "Authority").
-They will, as considered necessary, call upon other individuals with specialized knowledge, either in this office or elsewhere in our firm to assist in the performance of our services.
+Ms. Harman Gill will be responsible for the services that we perform for the Calgary Police Service (the "Service").
+She will, as considered necessary, call upon other individuals with specialized knowledge, either in this office or elsewhere in our firm to assist in the performance of our services.

-In addition to the financial statement audit we are engaged to provide under this engagement letter, we would also be pleased to assist the Authority on issues as they arise throughout the year.
-Hence, we hope that you will call Ms. Torgrimson and/or Ms. Gill whenever you believe Deloitte can be of assistance.
+In addition to the financial statement audit we are engaged to provide under this engagement letter, we would also be pleased to assist the Service on issues as they arise throughout the year.
+Hence, we hope that you will call Ms. Gill whenever you believe Deloitte can be of assistance.
+This assistance will require approval by the Service's Finance and Audit Committee (the "Audit Committee") in accordance with its pre-approval policies and procedures.